JuanJakobo/Pocketbook-Nextcloud-Client/README.md

 To login type the servername (e.g. https://domainname) or the WebDAV URL (e.g. htts://domainname/remote.php/dav/files/UUID) (You can look up the WebDAV URL in the files app->seetings.), Username and Password.
 You then will be redirected to the root file folder of your nextcloud instance.
 To download a file, click on it.
 A synced file can be either opened, synced or removed.

-### Known issues
-* The main menu of the PB shows new books only if it turns into sleep modus.
-Otherwise the new books can only be opened from the nextcloud applicaton.

 ## How to build

 First you need to install the basic build tools for linux.